ElianFabian/di-android-task-project/README.md

 This project is to practice concepts like creating a layout and using a recycler view with MVP (Model View Presenter).

+This are the operations you can do:
+- Add new tasks.
+- Edit them.
+- Delete them.
+- Undo the deletion.
+- Mark them as completed.
+- Unmark them all and make them visible again in the task list.
+- Sort them alphabetically and in reverse order.

 <br>

 <p float="center">